Sudarsan1257/HALF_ADDER_SUBTRACTOR/README.md

 ### NAME:SUDARSAN.A
 ### REG NO:24900190
-### EXP NO 3:IMPLEMENTATION-OF-HALF-ADDER-AND-HALF SUBTRACTOR-CIRCUIT
+### EXP NO 3:IMPLEMENTATION OF HALF ADDER AND HALF SUBTRACTOR CIRCUIT

 ### AIM: